lrondanini/swayjs/README.md

 *getMethod()* is used to access the REST method of the specific request, while *getRequest()* and *getResponse()* are used to access the request and response objects of the specific request.

-# Runtime Validators
+# Runtime Validators and Transformers

-SwayJS comes with a completely new validation system.
-This feature enables developers to ensure type safety in their applications, leveraging TypeScript’s static typing while also providing runtime validation.
-Instead of defining additional schemas, you can simply utilize the pure TypeScript type itself.
+One of the most important features of SwayJS is the validation system.
+Unlike other validation systems that force you to write types and schema definitions, SwayJS leverages TypeScript’s static typing to provide runtime validation.

 For example, to validate a post body for a sign-up form:

 ```js
 export class NewSignup  {
   password: string & ValidationRule.MaxLength<20> & ValidationRule.MinLength<5>;